mebeim/aoc/2020/README.md

    we'll simply return either 1 or zero indexes: the current index plus 1 if the character matches, and an empty list otherwise.

-2. `X: A B C ...` - a rule which only consiste of a single option of multiple other rules to match in order.
-We'll need to make one recursive call for each rule in the option, starting to match from the current index we have, and accumulating all possible indexes where to continue from for each recursive vall, passing them on to the next one, then return those.
+2. `X: A B C ...` - a rule which only consists of a single option of multiple other rules to match in order.
+We'll need to make one recursive call for each rule in the option, starting to match from the current index we have, and accumulating all possible indexes where to continue from for each recursive call, passing them on to the next one, then return those.

    As an example, assume we want to match the rule `X: A B C` and we are called with index `1`.
 We will make the following recursive calls, in order